5th Grade Activities and Clubs 2017-2018

 Sign up for most activities will take place during lunches prior to the planned start date for the activity.
-Start dates and meeting schedules will be posted on the GCMS calendar and daily announcements.
-Register for clubs on fee pay after school has started.
+Start dates and meeting schedules will be posted on the GCMS calendar and daily announcements and e-news.

 Art Club is open to 5th grade students.
 It will meet after school during the school year once a month.
 Club activities enrich and extend the school curriculum.
 The club starts in October and meetings are held after school from 3:45- 4:30 p.m.